PART 3: “BLACK” JACK PART OF 10 HALLS OF FAME

 • Modesto (Calif.)
 Junior College Hall of Fame

-He was a consultant for NBA’s Jazz from 1979, the year that team moved from New Orleans to Salt Lake City, through 1991.
-Gardner, who died on April 9, 2000, is credited with discovering Stockton while working for the Jazz.
+“Black” Jack moved on.
+He was a consultant for NBA’s Jazz from 1979, a year that team moved from New Orleans to Salt Lake City.
+Gardner is credited with discovering Stockton while working for that Jazz organization.

 That part of the story?
-Gardner wintered in Malibu, near that Pepperdine University campus.
+Gardner wintered in Malibu in California, near Pepperdine University campus.
 When Gonzaga (Wash.)
 University came to Pepperdine for a Big West Conference game, Gardner was watching.
 Stockton was a Zag.

 498px-John_Stockton

-That same year, 1984, was when Gardner himself was inducted into NBA’s Hall of Fame.
+That same year, 1984, is when Gardner himself was inducted into Basketball Hall of Fame.
 At that point, he was in the midst of a record-setting attendance performance.
 Between 1939 and 1997, Gardner never missed a Final Four – whether it was coaching or attending.

 Part 4 coming.